-- Annual precipitation rates that in drought years may not be sufficient to fill the reservoirs that capture the spring runoff; - Critical issues related to environmental demands and regulatory restrictions of water; - · Ground water quality requirements for dairy and Ag processing businesses; and, - Continued challenges related to increased competition for existing water supplies by metropolitan / industrial users, quality control, and fisheries.
+- Annual precipitation rates that in drought years may not be sufficient to fill the reservoirs that capture the spring runoff; - Critical issues related to environmental demands and regulatory restrictions of water; - Ground water quality requirements for dairy and Ag processing businesses; and, - Continued challenges related to increased competition for existing water supplies by metropolitan / industrial users, quality control, and fisheries.

-The 2015 season marked the 4th consecutive year of drought conditions.
-The extremely low levels of rain and snow fall have severely reduced the availability of surface water available to our Members to irrigate their crops, with most reservoirs reporting water levels that are well below normal.
+The 2015-16 season marked the 5th consecutive year of drought conditions as the low levels of rain and snow fall, combined with regulatory restrictions on water, have severely reduced the availability of surface water available to our Members to irrigate their crops.
 Given the lack of surface water, farmers were forced to continue pumping groundwater at a high rate, further depleting groundwater levels.
 In 2014, California enacted legislation known as the Sustainable Groundwater Management Act that is designed to regulate how groundwater storage is managed, with groundwater sustainability to be achieved 20-years after adoption.
 The legislation has created uncertainty surrounding the long-term viability of groundwater as a source available to supplement surface water, however the full effects of the legislation will not be known for several years as implementation plans are not due until January 2020.